- Practice testing

 You will be given access to the online course platform one day prior to the start of the course.

-We will send you the BBST Course Workbook.
+We will send you the BBST Course Workbook in electronic format.

 Registration for an individual course or the course bundle can be cancelled up to 5 business days prior to the start of the course.
 Subject to this condition, the participation fee will be refunded, less a 10% administrative fee.